metroid-maniac/gba-auto-batteryless-patcher/README.md

 In auto mode, the save will automatically be flushed a few seconds after saving.
 Until the save completes, the graphics will be purposefully corrupted.

-In keypad trigger mode, the save can only be flushed by pressing L+R+Start+Select after a save has taken place.
+In keypad trigger mode, the save can be flushed by pressing L+R+Start+Select at any time.
+This mode requires less patching, so may be compatible with more games.

 ## Usage
 Run with ROM as the only argument, the ROM will be modified